MicrosoftDocs/visualstudio-docs/mac/vsmac-for-windows-users.md

 The first time you run Visual Studio for Mac you'll see the keyboard shortcuts selection window:
 ![Key bindings window](media/ide-tour-2019-keyboard-shortcut.png)

-If you want to change this setting later you can find this in the preferences:
+If you want to change the key bindings later, you can find the setting in the preferences:
 ![Key bindings preferences](media/customizing-the-ide-image10a.png)

 It's important to note that macOS uses different system-wide shortcuts to Windows.
 Changing the key binding preferences will allow you to use familiar Windows shortcuts in Visual Studio for Mac.
 However, in other areas of macOS you'll need to be familiar with macOS shortcuts.